kootenpv/emoji-picker/README.md

 # emoji-picker

+For any web apps, or pages, like WhatsApp, Slack, Discord and so on this can be used to pick emojis.

+## Installation

+It's made cross-platform available by relying on `pysimplegui`, `pyperclip` and `pynput`.

 It contains the [download_emojis.py](https://github.com/kootenpv/emoji-picker/blob/master/download_emojis.py) script to generate a list of emojis that can be used.

-It's made cross-platform available by relying on `pysimplegui`, `pyperclip` and `pynput`.
+    python -m pip install -r requirements.txt
+    python download_emojis.py

 ### Windows